AI Scan of Calories in Orange

 Does eating oranges at night cause fat gain?

-Is it safe and beneficial to eat the white spongy pith inside the orange?
+Can you eat the white pith inside an orange?

 Snap a photo.
 See calories & macros.